grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

-8.  **Clean PSA residue** – Using a nylon spudger, IPA, and cleaning swabs, remove any PSA residue left on the laser marked region of the enclosure as well as from underneath the USB-C FPC.
+8.  **Clean PSA residue** – Using a nylon spudger, IPA, and cleaning swabs, remove any PSA residue left on the laser marked region of the enclosure and from underneath the USB-C FPC.

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image121.png" alt-text="A person removing a small device.":::